 - Dynamic Sitelink Extensions: A link to a popular offering or piece of content on your website.

-- Dynamic Structured Extensions: Shows additional information about various categories of your website.
+- Dynamic Structured Extensions: This Shows additional information about various categories of your website.

 Map Out Your Content Plan